Departure from WOU

 Check the Following BEFORE Traveling Outside the U.S.:

-- The expiration date on your passport (and your dependents) must be valid at least six months after the date you plan to re-enter the U.S. Otherwise, make sure to renew it.
+- The expiration date on your passport (and the passports of your dependents) must be valid at least six months after the date you plan to re-enter the U.S. If not, make sure to renew it.

 - The expiration date on your U.S. visa must be valid up to the date you plan to re-enter.
 Otherwise, you must apply for a visa renewal while abroad.
-But, when you travel to Canada, Mexico, or adjacent islands for under 30 days, you may re-enter with an expired visa and it will be automatically revalidated.
+However, if you travel to Canada, Mexico, or adjacent islands for under 30 days, you may re-enter with an expired visa and it will be automatically revalidated.

 - The date of the travel authorization signature on your I-20 or DS-2019 must not be older than six months from the day when your re-enter the U.S.